 The ESG report covers the marketing production services in Hong Kong and provides ESG information related to the production site directly controlled by the Group, and its Hong Kong office, which is considered as material by the Group.
-The reporting period of this report covers the financial year of 2023 (from 1 January 2023 to 31 December 2023), which is the same as the reporting period of the Group's annual report.
+The reporting period of this report covers the financial year of 2024 (from 1 January 2024 to 31 December 2024), which is the same as the reporting period of the Group's annual report.
 ESG data from our vendors or service providers is not included as such data is difficult to verify with available resources.
-The Group's content media business was not material.
-Hence, it is excluded from the scope.
-For the section of employment and labour standards and community involvement, it also covers the content media business, unless otherwise stated.
+The Group's content media and experiential business was excluded from the scope.
+For the section of employment and labour standards and community involvement, it also covers the content media and experiential business, unless otherwise stated.